solosito/IMcoders/README.md

 `sudo apt install ros-kinetic-imu-tools`

 ### (Optional) RTIMULib2
-Install this package if you want to use the `imcoder_reader`
+Install this package if you want to use the `imcoder_reader` for using the hardware
 ```
 git clone -b NoQt https://github.com/Pablo-Leyva/RTIMULib2 ~/imcoders_ws/third-party/RTIMULib2
 mkdir -p ~/imcoders_ws/third-party/RTIMULib2/RTHost/build && cd "$_"